janekolszak/PYTHON-GERRIT-REST-API/README.md

-PYTHON-GERRIT-REST-API
+Introduction
 ======================

 PyGRA is a python library for handling gerrit's REST API.
+It's in prealpha stage, but we're working on it!